Open-Microfrontends/open-microfrontends.github.io/docs/descriptions.md

 The reason is that in an environment with rolling updates (like *Kubernetes*), there can be multiple release versions running at the same time.

-You should consider to expose a [Build Manifest](#build-manifest-browser-caching) to give the *Host Application* means for cache busting.
+You should consider exposing a [Build Manifest](#build-manifest-browser-caching) to give the *Host Application* means for cache busting.

 ### Asset Paths